Ambulatory Care Oncology Nurse Residency Program

 Applications are accepted and residents are hired and start year-round!

-The Residency Program cohort start dates are February, May, August and November.
-Applicants will be considered for the next available cohort.
 Please apply early to ensure that you will have more choices for available units.
 An ATT Sit Pass is required to start.
 You do not need your RN license to begin working and may work in a Graduate Nurse status.
 You will have 90 days to pass your NCLEX and attain your RN license.

 Requirements: Graduate from an NLNAC or CCNE accredited nursing baccalaureate program (BSN) and less than one year experience as a Registered Nurse.